...

 Answers to Prior Questions

-If they had questions that you were unable to answer while presenting, now is the perfect time to answer them.
+If they had questions you could not answer while presenting, now is the perfect time to answer them.
 It is a gesture that shows potential clients that you care about their concerns.

 Additionally, you can encourage more questions to keep the conversation going.